Deborah Alcock: Career

 Her tale of Protestant martyrdom, The Spanish Brothers, published in 1870, was set in the 16th century.
 Other work includes The Czar (1882), set during the French invasion of Russia; Archie’s Chances (1886), and Prisoners of Hope (1894).

 Themes

 Her books contain episodes from the history of the Protestant church written in the form of a story.
-Several of these stories have been translated into Dutch, German, French, and other languages due to their popularity.
+Several of these stories have been translated into Dutch, German, and French.

 Reception and legacy

 According to Benjamin B. Warfield, writing for the Princeton Theological Review, Alcock penned powerful stories but failed to make certain of her figures like John Calvin "Christian" and "forceful" enough.
 Besides this yearning for more muscular Christianity in Alcock's tales, Warfield does admit, "Deborah Alcock has long been known as the author of a series of admirable stories, the scenes of which are cast in stirring periods of religious history, and the religious tone of which is not only sane and true, but especially moving.
 The best of them is probably The Spanish Brothers, the scene of which is cast in Reformation Spain: it has been translated into most of the European languages and has had a wide influence for good."

 In the 20th and 21st centuries, Christian publishers such as Moody Publishers, Inheritance Publications, and Bible Truth have reissued her titles.